georgeus19/klofan/docs/use-cases/food-use-case.md

 ## Sub Use Case With Vocabularies

 The following picture shows the starting schema for this sub use case.
-The user wants to map the most properties and entities to known vocabulary terms.
+The user wants to map the most of properties and entities to known vocabulary terms.
 The user selects `Ingredient` recommendation in the right side menu.

 ![Start Schema For Sub Use Case With Vocabularies](./img/after-countries-ingredients.png)